zhichunguo/SD2/README.md

   d3v4.js: d3 library

-  sunburst_drag.js(obsolete): Was used to drag bars in the hierarchical histograms
+  sunburst_drag.js(obsolete): Was used to drag bars in the hierarchical histograms  -->

-### Steps to run the interface:
-1. Change the 1st line in myjs.js IP_address to your IP address.

-2. ``python server.py``

-3. Open SD2/scholarlens.html using **Chrome.** Then you can use this system.

 ## Easies way to use web interface
 If you want to explore our visualization part, you can skip dataset download and server part.
 You can download SD2 folder and open SD2/scholarlens.html using Chrome to use our system.
 We only upload limited datasets in our server station.
 You can explore Jiawei Han and Christos's cases in this way.